swisscom/Invoke-Forensics/README.md

 ### Search-KapeFile

-Search through all module and target files, either by pattern in a specific field or the whole file.
+Search through all Target and Module files, either by pattern in a specific field or the whole file.

 Basic usage, there is a generic `-Filter` parameter to search the whole file